Kinship Guardianship Assistance Payment (Kin-GAP) Program

 • Inform the caregiver that it is very important to plan ahead in order to avoid discontinuance of Kin-GAP payments if a new guardian is added.
 Explain that it is important to request the appointment of an alternate or co-guardian prior to termination of dependency jurisdiction and starting Kin-GAP

 2. Complete and review the SOC 369 and SOC 369A with the relative.
-The SOC 369 and SOC 369A must be signed prior to establishing guardianship.
+The SOC 369 and SOC 369A must be signed prior to establishing guardianship for Federal Kin-GAP eligibility.
 Instruct the caregiver to initial each section and sign the form.

 • When the caregiver identifies a successor guardianship, it must be documented and the individual named on page three of the SOC 369A at either the signing of the initial agreement or during any amendment to that agreement.